 Dates of opening and closing of terms are announced well in advance.
 All parents are required to strictly adhere to these dates.
 Boys are expected to return to School in uniform and with a proper haircut.
 A detailed note on journey arrangements is sent to all parents.
 The School will NOT be able to make any travel arrangements if parents do not inform before the due dates – 30th September for the Autumn term and 20th March for the Spring term.
-Boys who do not turn up on time for re-opening of term without valid reason, run the risk of not being allowed to attend School for the rest of the term, or being held back at the beginning of the vacation.
+Boys who do not turn up on time for the re-opening of term without a valid reason, run the risk of not being allowed to attend School for the rest of the term, or being held back at the beginning of the vacation.

 - Registration for all classes, except X and XII, are accepted.

 - The registration fee is neither transferable nor refundable.

 - Registrations close 15 days prior to the date of the admission test.

 - Admission dates are notified on the School website.